erikgroving/chinese_test_parser/README.md

 This repository is a program that I wrote to parse Chinese texts and extract word appearances.
-It is helpfull for when I am reading a Chinese text that may have words I am unfamiliar with.
+It is helpful for when I am reading a Chinese text that may have words I am unfamiliar with.
 The output is a csv file that lists the word, frequency, pronunciation, and the meaning.
 For example,